 Visiting my client in detention, representing him in Immigration Court, and being a part of his release from jail was such a rewarding experience.

-Tiffany Andrade JD’15 is a senior associate at Joyce & Associates in Boston where she handles complex immigration cases.
+Tiffany Andrade, JD’15, is an associate at Chin & Curtis in Boston.
 While at Suffolk Law, Tiffany interned with immigration legal aid group the PAIR Project in Boston.

 For more info about Suffolk Law School’s nationally ranked clinical programs, visit suffolk.edu/law/clinics